Rmmichael95/BlockWind/README.md

 Templates, parts, and patterns define structure and composition, while WordPress block supports and style variations handle most styling.
 When WordPress cannot express something cleanly, BlockWind introduces small compiled `.bw-*` classes (via Tailwind `@apply`) to bridge the gap.

+Custom blocks made in `assets/blocks/` and enqueue in `functions.php` for convienence instead of `mu-plugins`

 ACF blocks are treated as isolated components with their own SCSS and JS pipelines, compiled in place and loaded via `block.json`.

 ---